N03107667/ELSpring2017/README.md

 # ELSpring2017
-Template for Spring 2017 Embedded Linux class This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+ Hi!!!!!
+This is francesca (N03107667) work for Embedded Linux at NP